yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 ![segmentation](imgs/segmentation.png "segmentation")

 ## Virtual Memory

+Virtual memory makes the primary storage (RAM) hold more data than its max capability by paging data and exchanging data between the primary storage (RAM) and secondary storage (disk).

 In practice, only partial code/data is (frequently) executed/used, and there is no need of allocating memory for all declared/requested variables at the same time.
 However, at the code execution level, user still regards memory ready for all code variables, while actually there are only small chunks of memory blocks used at the physical memory layer.